Prince1506/About_Canada_MVVM_Clean_Android_App/README.md

 3. The Application uses navigator architecture in which we had created one laucnher activity and all the new screens as per client will be navigated from this activity using navigator.

+4. Images are coming of improper size from server.
+To display them completely I am making them center fit.
+Henceforth if image is coming of proper width it'll be shown as rectangle but if it's not coming of proper width then it will be shown as it's.

+The second option was to force it to be shown as rectangle doing so will need to crop the images maintaining the aspect ratio henceforth image detail will be lost.
+Hence I had not used this option.